favonia/cloudflare-ddns/README.markdown

 ## 📜 Highlights

-* Ultra-small Docker images (about 2 MB) for all architectures.
+* Ultra-small Docker images (about 2 MB) for all common architectures.
 * Ability to update multiple domains across different zones.
 * Ability to enable or disable IPv4 and IPv6 individually.
 * Support of internationalized domain names.